sushanshetty1/Keylogger-Monitor-GUI/README.md

 To **delete keylogger data**:
 1. Click the **"Delete"** button to remove data for the current timestamp.

+## ⚠ Warning

+This project is for educational purposes only.
+Using keyloggers without proper authorization or consent is illegal and unethical.
+Ensure you have permission before using or deploying any keylogging tools.

 ## 🤝 Contributing

 Contributions are welcome!
 If you encounter any issues or have feature suggestions, please open an issue or submit a pull request.